Artabanus IV of Parthia: War with the Sasanians

-The Sasanian family had meanwhile quickly risen to prominence in their native Pars, and had now under prince Ardashir I begun to conquer the neighboring regions and more far territories, such as Kirman.
+The Sasanian family had meanwhile quickly risen to prominence in their native Pars, and had now under prince Ardashir I begun to conquer the neighboring regions and more distant territories, such as Kirman.
 At first, Ardashir I's activities did not alarm Artabanus, until later, when the Arsacid king finally chose to confront him.
 According to al-Tabari, whose work was probably based on Sasanian sources, Ardashir I and Artabanus agreed to meet in Hormozdgan at the end of the month of Mihr (April).
 Nonetheless, Ardashir I went to the place before due time to occupy an advantageous spot on the plain.
 There he dug out a ditch to defend himself and his forces.
 He also took over a spring at the place.
 Ardashir I's forces numbered 10,000 cavalry, with some of them wearing flexible chain armor akin to that of the Romans.
-Artabanus led a greater number of soldiers, who, however, were less disposed, due to wearing the inconvenient lamellar armor.
+Artabanus led a greater number of soldiers, who, however, were at a disadvantage because of their inconvenient lamellar armor.
 Ardashir I's son and heir, Shapur I, as portrayed in the Sasanian rock reliefs, also took part in the battle.
 The battle was fought on 28 April 224, with Artabanus being defeated and killed, marking the end of the Arsacid era and the start of 427 years of Sasanian rule.